kristinamb15/conspiracy-generator/README.md

 The Wikipedia [Category: Conspiracy theories in the United States](https://en.m.wikipedia.org/wiki/Category:Conspiracy_theories_in_the_United_States) page was scraped for urls, and those pages were then scraped for all of their text content.

-A dataframe consisting of the urls and their text content was saved in:
+A dataframe consisting of the urls and their text content was saved in (due to large file size, the ```data``` directory is omitted from the repository):

     data/raw/conspiracy_df.csv